alexandreduf/timesheet/hr_timesheet_sheet_autodraft_project/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds support per-project Timesheet Sheets auto-drafting.
+This module adds support per-project Timesheet Sheets auto-drafting (what does "auto-drafting" mean?).

 **Table of contents**